schmlou/schmlou.github.io/static/experience-full.md

 **Youth Football Coach** • 2016 - 2020

-I've coached one of the youth football Team of my then local sports club.
+I've coached one of the youth football Teams of my then local sports club.